Budapest 4th constituency: History

-The 4th constituency of Budapest was created in 2011 and contained of the pre-2011 abolished constituencies of the part of 2nd and 4th constituency of the capital.
+The current 4th constituency of Budapest was created in 2011 and contains parts of the pre-2011 2nd and 4th constituencies of Budapest.
 Its borders have not changed since its creation.

 Members

 The constituency was first represented by Mihály Varga of the Fidesz from 2014 to 2022.
 He was succeeded by Bence Tordai of the Dialogue for Hungary in 2022 (with United for Hungary support).